JCCelocia/SSP-TA/README.md

 **Administrator/Root Privileges:**
 - Required for network traffic capture on all platforms
+- May be required for network connection counting on some systems
 - Port scanning works without elevated privileges
 - Web security features work without elevated privileges